Source code for tables.nodes.filenode

 file.
 Use the open_node() function to open an existing (i.e. created

 with new_node()) node for read-only or read-write access.
-Read acces
+Read access

 is always available.
 Write access (enabled on new files and files